Cheers season 9

-The ninth season of Cheers, an American television sitcom, originally aired on NBC in the United States between September 20, 1990, and May 3, 1991.
+The ninth season of the American television sitcom Cheers aired on NBC from September 20, 1990 to May 3, 1991.
 The show was created by director James Burrows and writers Glen and Les Charles under production team Charles Burrows Charles Productions, in association with Paramount Television.

 Background

 Cheers is a sitcom that started in 1982.
 Though it experienced early low ratings, the show became a part of mainstream culture.
 The sitcom is set in a Boston bar originally owned by Sam Malone, a retired baseball pitcher, but Sam sells the bar at the start of Season 6.
 Waitress Carla Tortelli, bartender Woody Boyd and manager Rebecca Howe, work at the bar and serve regular patrons Norm Peterson, Cliff Clavin and Frasier Crane.
 The show was a key part of NBC's "Must See TV" Thursday night lineup.